Logo Federal Ministry of JusticeLogo Federal Office of Justice

 b) aimed at illegally impeding the constitutional bodies of the Federation or a Land or the members of said bodies in discharging their duties or

-c) at jeopardising foreign interests of the Federal Republic of Germany through the use of violence or preparatory actions for the use of violence,
+c) aimed at jeopardising foreign interests of the Federal Republic of Germany through the use of violence or preparatory actions for the use of violence,

 or credibly assert that they have distanced themselves from the former pursuit or support of such activities;

-3. are able to support themselves and their dependants without recourse to benefits in accordance with Book Two or Book Twelve of the Social Code, or if recourse to such benefits is due to conditions beyond their control;
+3. are able to support themselves and their dependants without recourse to benefits in accordance with Book Two or Book Twelve of the Social Code;

 5. have not been sentenced for an unlawful act and are not subject to any court order imposing a measure of reform and prevention due to a lack of criminal capacity;

-(2) The foreigner’s spouse or registered civil partner and minor children may be naturalised together with the foreigner in accordance with subsection (1), even if they have not yet been lawfully resident in Germany for eight years.
+(2) The foreigner’s spouse or registered civil partner and minor children may be naturalised together with the foreigner in accordance with subsection (1), even if they have not yet been lawfully resident in Germany for five years.

 (4) The requirements specified in subsection (1) sentence 1 no. 6 are met if the foreigner passes a language examination for level B 1 in the Common European Framework of Reference for Languages.
 If a minor child is under 16 years of age at the time of naturalisation, the requirements of subsection (1) sentence 1 no. 6 are met if the child demonstrates age-appropriate language skills.